klaudia-nazarko/rfm-analysis-python/README.md

 * Evaluating distribution of Recency, Frequency and Monetary,

-* Analysis of size and value of RFM segments
+* Analysis of size and value of RFM segments,

-* Demographic analysis of RFM segments
+* Demographic analysis of RFM segments,

-* Behavioral analysis of RFM segments
+* Behavioral analysis of RFM segments.